Picture of Dr. Shezad Malik

 Bard G2 IVC Filter Lawsuits

-G2™ Filter System Lawsuits allege that the G2 Filter System possesses manufacturing and design defects which resulted in device failure.
-The injured plaintiffs experienced fracture and migration of the G2 Filter.
+G2™ Filter System lawsuits claim that the G2 Filter System has manufacturing and design defects which resulted in device failure.
+The injured plaintiffs have experienced filter fracture, filter failure and movement or migration of the G2 Filter.

 In 2005, Bard Peripheral Vascular began selling its G2 IVC filter.
 This replaced the Recovery IVC filter.
 Despite the "enhanced fracture resistance" and "enhanced migration resistance" advertisements by Bard Peripheral Vascular, the device has still been shown to fracture, fail and migrate.